Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 </table>

 ```
-This showed that the service was also vulnerable to local file inclusion (LFI)
+This showed that the service was vulnerable to local file inclusion (LFI)

-The tester used the ffuf tool to discover the diffent web sites pages.
+The tester used the ffuf tool to discover the different web pages.
 Amoung others, the db.php file was found.

 ```